 These examples show how deeply rooted concern about pandemic-related business impacts has necessarily become.

 Work with a Restaurant M&A Lawyer to Protect Your Investment

 The pandemic has shifted negotiations in restaurant M&A, requiring the contemplation of risks and roadblocks unheard of before 2020.
 To protect your current or future investment in the restaurant industry, you need a restaurant M&A lawyer who understands both the current state of restaurant M&A transactions and the restaurant industry itself.
-Xavier W. Staggs at Jenkins Fenstermaker, PLLC is that attorney.
-A local entrepreneur and experienced business attorney, Xavier helps clients negotiate and document the purchase, sale, or merger of restaurants and other businesses.
-For a consultation to learn more about how he can help you, call (304) 523-2100 or complete this online contact form.
+For a consultation to learn more about how the firm can help you, call (304) 523-2100 or complete this online contact form.